As the end of the first quarter of the 21st century inches ever closer, our planet

 inspiration.
 One line perfectly nails the disillusionment of contemporary youth, “Failed

 by a system that never really lets you exist.”
+Indeed, if Gurriers weren’t in a band

 they’d probably be part of a generation leaving Ireland in their droves, driven out by